demisto/content/docs/circle_build/README.md

 ## Download Configuration
 **Not relevant for contributors**

+Downloads data from content-test-conf, where all the private data is stored.
+This includes AWS configurations, API keys, login details, and other configurations needed to create a Demisto server with an instance of an integration.
+If one need to used a modified private configuration, One should create a new branch with the exact same branch name as this repository branch.

+#### Troubleshoot
 <!-- TODO: add troubleshooting errors -->
+* master fallback
+* anar circle link

 ## Create Instance
 **Not relevant for contributors**

+Creates AWS instances for the build.
 <!-- TODO: add troubleshooting errors -->

 ## Setup Instance
 **Not relevant for contributors**

+Sets up Demisto on the AWS instances, as well as copies the content from the branch you are working on to the instance itself.
 <!-- TODO: add troubleshooting errors -->

 ## Run Tests - Latest GA
 **Not relevant for contributors**

+This step iterates over each of the test playbooks.
+This involves creating an incident, attaching the test playbook to the incident, running the playbook, and finally awaiting the results.
 <!-- TODO: add troubleshooting errors -->

 ## Run Tests - One Before GA
 **Not relevant for contributors**